sbrusch-uvm/eco_geno/population_genomics/popgen_notes.md

 value -0.08, going from 0-2 gives a vector of -0.08 and 0.046 so its vector towards neg x axis and pos y axis

 nice way to look at genetic structure without priority

+### Final Project Notes

+I worked on the PCA and Admixture part of the Sea Star Wasting Disease project.
+After some trouble shooting with Aly, she was able to create the VCF file that I would be able to use for the analysis.
+I pulled code from what we had done in class to create new plots.
+There were many trouble shooting points where we met with Steve to go over why some file types wouldn't run.
+The fixed heterozygotes needed to be removed from the file since they were messing up how to code was running.
+Later, the indels needed to be removed as well.
+It was a lot of trouble shooting and then later trying to help in any way with what the other group members were working on.
+I helped and generated all the Pi vs Theta graphs for the chromosomes.